abhinav-ak04/clothique/README.md

 🚀 [Live Demo](https://clothique-frontend-fapy.vercel.app/)

+**Clothique** is a **full-stack e-commerce web application inspired by Myntra**, built to deliver a seamless shopping experience from search to checkout.
+With powerful filtering, intuitive UI, and robust backend support, it mirrors the essential features of a modern online fashion store.
-Clothique is a modern, sleek, and responsive e-commerce platform built from scratch to simulate a real-world online fashion store experience.
-From intelligent search to seamless cart handling, it's designed to **impress, convert, and retain**.
+From intelligent search to dynamic cart management and order tracking, Clothique is crafted to **impress, convert, and retain**.

 ---